wekan/php/ROADMAP.md

   - Swimlanes are in correct order.
   - Cards are in wrong order.
 - TODO for PHP/MongoDB and other DBs:
+  - Detecting what version of WeKan, database, files location, language, etc is in use.
+  - Reading structure of templates from existing WeKan/client/components/*.jade and database select from first card title at first list of first swimlane of first board, and transpiling it to use at webpage.
   - Why PHP, even for temporary step?
 There is no build step.
 Save file, reload webpage.
     At other frameworks there is often some long build step.
   - Keep database structure the same.
 Read any version of MongoDB or other DB.